SanHalacoglu/GameOn/documentation/M5_Requirements_and_Design.md

 - **Modified Sections**: Non Functional Requirements
 - **Rationale**: Updated based on M3 TA feedback.

+### March 12th 2025 Changes

+#### 3.5 Non Functional Requirements
+- **Change**: Change non functional requirements.
+- **Modified Sections**: Non Functional Requirements
+- **Rationale**: Based on the feedback received from Milestone 3, we revised and updated our non-functional requirements.
+The previous requirements were untestable and lacked measurable criteria.
+We have now replaced them with two new non-functional requirements that are clear, measurable, and testable.

+### March 14th 2025 Changes

+#### 3.3 Functional Requirements - Find Group
+- **Change**: Update use case.
+- **Modified Sections**: Functional Requirements
+- **Rationale**: Updated Find Group use case based on actual implementation.

+#### 3.3 Functional Requirements - View Existing Group
+- **Change**: Update use case.
+- **Modified Sections**: Functional Requirements
+- **Rationale**: Updated View Existing Group use case based on actual implementation.

 ## 2. Project Description
 **GameOn** is a social matchmaking platform designed for gamers to find ideal teammates and build lasting connections.
 By authenticating through Discord, players create personalized profiles, sharing details like preferred games, skill levels, communication styles, and playstyles.
 The app intelligently matches players based on their preferences, instantly creating a dedicated Discord group for seamless in-game coordination and ongoing communication.
 With integrated feedback systems, including reviews and ratings, GameOn fosters a supportive and positive gaming community.